 Nitrogen cylinders....What a trip!

 The air around us is composed of about 78 percent nitrogen and 21 percent oxygen.
 Nitrogen separators sort oxygen and nitrogen respectively.
-Very dry and high purity nitrogen is sequestered onsite with only a tiny amount of energy consumption.
+The result is a veryhigh purity nitrogen that is sequestered onsite with only a tiny amount of energy consumption.

 Nitrogen separators are as local and green as it gets.
 We reduce carbon emissions and provide the way to harvest all draught beer profits.